imbcmdth/masala/README.md

 ## API

-masala(yourFunction[, paramPosition], defaultOptions)
+`masala(yourFunction[, paramPosition], defaultOptions)`

 * yourFunction `function` The function to which you wish to add some secret sauce.

 * offset `number` [optional] The position in *yourFunction*'s parameter list of the options object argument.

 * defaultOptions `object` Any keys set to `null` become required parameters for the options-currying and any other parameters become default options.
-Default options can always be overridden.
+Default options can always be overridden later.

 That's it!